pgreze/blog/content/posts/2021-01-08-gradle-custom-shortcut.md

 # Android Studio's hidden gem: running arbitrary Gradle commands from your IDE

-Android Studio is providing a Gradle helper, allowing to discover and run commands directly from your IDE:
+Android Studio provides a Gradle helper, which can be used to discover and run commands directly from your IDE:

 {{< image src="/assets/2021-01-08-gradle-custom-shortcut/gradle-helper.jpg" position="center" style="width: 500px" >}}